jstarzon/Anime-GAN-Neural-network/README.md

 - Saves telemetry for each epoch in .csv file
 - Resume training

-You can put any pictures you want but I decided to put every anime character that exist.
+You can put any dataset to train.
+I decided to use anime pictures.
-Thats why I named it ANIME-Neural-Network :)